charanpanchagnula/certified-aws-solutions-architect-professional/06-monitoring/trusted-advisor.md

 - Trusted Advisor is not a free service, at least if we want to get out the most of it
 - The free version is available if the account has basic or developer support plans
 - The free version provides 7 basic core checks <span style="color: #ff5733;">(Remember them for EXAM)</span> :
-    - S3 bucket permissions (open access permissions)
+    - S3 bucket permissions (open access permissions), NOT OBJECTS
     - Security Groups - specific ports unrestricted
     - IAM use
     - MFA on Root Account